Set Up CI/CD ASP .NET Pipeline in 5 Simple Steps#

 Also, remember to adjust the serverUrl from its placeholder value (ftp://127.0.0.1) to your actual FTP server's address.

-FTP Upload Limitations
+FTP Upload Limitations#

-While FTP can be a convenient way to deploy ASP.NET applications, especially in environments where more sophisticated deployment mechanisms are not available, it comes with several limitations that you should be aware of:
+FTP can be a convenient way to deploy ASP.NET applications, especially in environments where more sophisticated deployment mechanisms are not available.

 - Security Concerns: FTP does not inherently encrypt its traffic.
 Any data transferred via FTP, including potentially sensitive information like usernames and passwords, can be intercepted and read by others.
-Using FTP over SSL/TLS (FTPS) or SSH File Transfer Protocol (SFTP) can mitigate this risk.
+FTP over SSL/TLS (FTPS) or SSH File Transfer Protocol (SFTP) can mitigate this risk.

 - Scalability and Performance: FTP may not be the most efficient protocol for deploying large applications or handling frequent updates, especially in high-latency networks.
 The lack of compression and the overhead of establishing connections for each file can lead to slower deployment times.